-- i) To develop an understanding of the concept and characteristics of education - ii) To develop an understanding of the structure, functions & scope of education at different levels. - iii) To develop an understanding of the educational ladder in Indian education. - iv) To acquire knowledge about the different boards of school education in India. - 1.1 Meaning, Definition and Nature of Education - 1.2 Characteristics of Education - 1.3 Structure, Functions & Scope of Education at different levels (Pre Primary, Primary, Secondary, Higher Secondary and Higher Education) - 1.4 Boards of School Education (State, National and International Boards of School Education)
+- i) To develop an understanding of the concept and characteristics of education - ii) To develop an understanding of the structure, functions & scope of education at different levels. - iii) To develop an understanding of the educational ladder in Indian education. - iv) To acquire knowledge about the different boards of school education in India - 1.1 Meaning, Definition and Nature of Education

+1.2 Characteristics of Education

+1.3 Structure, Functions & Scope of Education at different levels

+(Preprimary, Primary, Secondary, Higher Secondary and Higher Education)

+1.4 Boards of School Education (State, National and International Boards)